Welcome to the Big South Fork Amateur Radio Club.

 The Big South Fork Amateur Radio Club is affiliated with the ARRL and meets on the 2nd Thursday of each month at 7:00pm ET.
-We meet at the Scott County Mayor’s office: 2845 Baker Hwy, Huntsville, TN 37756 but it is currently closed.
+We would normally meet at the Scott County Mayor’s office: 2845 Baker Hwy, Huntsville, TN 37756 but it is currently closed.
 So instead join us on the 145.350 repeater!!

 Our club has multiple Amateur Radio Emergency Services (ARES) units covering Fentress, Morgan and Scott Counties in Tennessee and partially McCreary County in Kentucky.
 We offer VE testing normally after our club meeting all we ask is you contact us to confirm your intent.

 Our next club meeting is April 9th at 7pm ET.

 “Without involvement, there is no commitment.
 Mark it down, asterisk it, circle it, underline it.
 No involvement, no commitment.” — Stephen Covey

 The Morgan ARES NET occurs every Monday on the 147.255 (94.8 if noise is present) repeater at 7:00pm ET.